Getting to know the Arizona wine country terroir and grapes one sip at a time.

 Verde Valley

-Another prominent wine region in northern Arizona is known as the Verde Valley, the state’s newest AVA.
+Another prominent wine region in northern Arizona is known as the Verde Valley.
+At the time of posting this guide, it is still pending approval as an AVA.
 The Verde Valley is just north of Phoenix, about a two-hour drive and sits in the ever-growing popular escape – the town of Sedona.
 The Valley is also home to the towns of Jerome, Camp Verde, Cottonwood and Clarkdale.

 American Viticultural Areas (AVA) are designated wine grape-growing region in the United States distinguishable by geographic features, with boundaries defined by the Alcohol and Tobacco Tax and Trade Bureau (TTB).